worhx/ict3102-docker/README.md

 Optimizing Docker
 - Choosing smaller sized images that provides the same functionalities as full sized images (e.g. nginx:1.13.7-alpine, tiangolo/meinheld-gunicorn:python3.6)
 - Run commands on a single line rather than multiple lines (where applicable) to reduce layers.
-- Arrange docker commands that would be changed the least to be at the top of the file to reduce unnecessary rebuilds.
+- Arrange docker commands that would be changed least frequently to be at the top of the file to reduce unnecessary rebuilds.